wangjun-microsoft/Cognitive-Documentation/Content/en-us/QnAMaker/FAQs.md

 The format in which upload expects the file is, tab separated columns of Question, Answer and Source.

 ### When should I refresh my subscription keys?
-You should refresh your subscription keys I you suspect that they have been compromised.
+You should refresh your subscription keys if you suspect that they have been compromised.
 Any requests with your subscription key will count towards your quota.

 ### How safe is my knowledge base data?
 Every knowledge base content is stored in Azure storage by the QnAMaker tool.
 You need a combination of knowledge base id and subscription key to access the knowledge base.
 The knowledge base contents are not used by the tool for any other purpose.

 ### Does the KB support rich data?
 The knowledge base supports Markdown.
 However, the auto-extraction from URLs has limited HTML to Markdown conversion capability.
-If you want to use full fledged Markdown, you can modify your content directly in the Table, or upload a KB with the rich content.
+If you want to use full-fledged Markdown, you can modify your content directly in the Table, or upload a KB with the rich content.